jschools/wifi_triangulation/README.md

 # Acknowledgements

-Travis provided all the database code for Python and helped me get all of that started. [jschools](https://github.com/jschools) got the android app and php uploading working!
+Thanks to Travis provided all the database code for Python and helped me get all of that started.
+Thanks to [jschools](https://github.com/jschools) got the android app and php uploading working!

 # Background Information